Melissa UK Team | United Kingdom

 So what does this mean for your business?

 Criminals are able to forge identity documents meaning that traditional identity verification methods can no longer be seen as a secure way to provide identity verification.
-With global businesses falling victims to the increasingly sophisticated techniques of fraudsters, the role of digital verification become even more important.
+With global businesses falling victim to the increasingly sophisticated techniques of fraudsters, the role of digital verification becomes even more important.

 There is a need for digital transformation which is still something of the future for many businesses.
 Financial institutions were some of the first organisations to explore KYC, AML, anti-fraud and identity theft technologies as a means to explore new business opportunities whilst reducing their risk of fraud.
 However, other firms have yet to follow suit and could find themselves subject to fraudsters.

-Melissa’s Global ID Verification software enables organisations to implement smart and simple fraud prevention and KYC processes to improve the customer experience while reducing the risk of fraud.
+Melissa’s Global eIDV software enables organisations to implement smart and simple fraud prevention and KYC processes to improve the customer experience while reducing the risk of fraud.
 Our Global ID Verification is a premium electronic identity verification program that gives companies the ability to:

 - Verify initial identity information for accuracy